Shumokh1/sm-AI-Robotics-task1/README.md

 ### Troubleshooting

 - If the first time you run the URL it asks for camera permission, you should click "Allow" to grant access to the webcam.
-If you encounter this issue, rerun the `python app.py` command after allowing camera access.
+If you encounter this, you should rerun the `python app.py` command again after allowing camera access.